No Sugar Challenge FAQs

 Q: I can't drink coffee without added sugar.
 Help!

 A: This challenge is for you!
-We want to help you rid the need for sugar in food and drinks. if you can't stand black coffee, add a splash of unsweetened milk or almond milk or try this creamer recipe.
+We want to help you rid the craving or need for sugar in food and drinks.
+If you can't stand black coffee, here are 8 ways to make coffee without adding sugar.

 Q: I am an endurance athlete.
 Is it safe for me to participate?
 What should I take in for nutrition during exercise?